 Glucose uptake by tissues can occur by one or more of transport mechanisms.
-In the case of birds, insulin dependent flow coupled and ACh facilitated sugar transport mechanisms form the predominant ones (Wilbrandt, 1975).
+In the case of birds, insulin dependent flow coupled and ACh facilitated sugar transport mechanisms form the predominant ones.
 Chronic fluoride poisoning reduced the vagal influence in both the liver and the muscle of postnatal developing chick.
 This was evident from the fact that AChE activity was very much reduced in both the tissues of the experimental birds.
-The level of activity of AChE is an indicator of quantity of ACh secreated by the nerve endings (Pilo et al., 1976) and ACh as well as insulin are known to assist in the uptake of glucose into hepatic cells (Mondon and Burton, 1971; Pilo and Mehan, 1988).
-However, both insulin and ACh enhanced glucose uptake through a membrane bound mechanism, part of which is coupled to ionic movements (Pilo and Mehan, 1986; 1988).
-Na+ and K+ along with Ca2+ play a major role in membrane polarization and permeability by their differntial distribution on either side of the cells.
-The cation concentration of the cell is regulated by the transport enzyme Na+-K+

-ATPase.
-This membrane bound enzyme is involved in the active transport of Na+ and K+ ions as well as essential metabolites like glucose and amino acids (Ganong, 1989).
-In the present study a decrease in the Na+-K+ ATPase activity has been noticed in the tissues of experimental birds: According to Luly et al. (1972) elevated cAMP concentrations might inhibit Na+-K+ ATPase activity.
-In vitro studies proved that NaF activates adenylate cyclase by direct interaction with Gs alpha (Boyd et al., 1992).
+The level of activity of AChE is an indicator of quantity of ACh secreated by the nerve endings and ACh as well as insulin are known to assist in the uptake of glucose into hepatic cells.
+However, both insulin and ACh enhanced glucose uptake through a membrane bound mechanism, part of which is coupled to ionic movements.
+Na+ and K+ along with $Ca^{2+}$ play a major role in membrane polarization and permeability by their differntial distribution on either side of the cells.
+The cation concentration of the cell is regulated by the transport enzyme $Na^+-K^+$ ATPase.
+This membrane bound enzyme is involved in the active transport of Na+ and K+ ions as well as essential metabolites like glucose and amino acids.
+In the present study a decrease in the Na+-K+ ATPase activity has been noticed in the tissues of experimental birds.
+In vitro studies proved that NaF activates adenylate cyclase by direct interaction with Gs alpha and it is proved that elevated cAMP concentrations inhibit Na+-K+ ATPase activity.
 An alternate explanation is that in case of hampered vagal tone (due to fluoride poisoning), sympathetic tone, which secretes catecholamines at their nerve endings, expresses in full and this could lead to increased formation of cAMP.
 Hence it could be concluded that fluoride might have exerted its inhibitory effect on Na+-K+ ATPase through elevated cAMP level.